McLARTY TREASURE MUSEUM

 VISITING DETAILS

-Located at 13180 North A1A, Vero Beach, FL 32963, the McLarty Treasure Museum is open Wednesday through Sunday from 10 am to 4 pm, except on holidays.
+Located at 13180 North A1A, Vero Beach, FL 32963, the McLarty Treasure Museum is inside Sebastian Inlet State Park.
+It's open Wednesday through Sunday from 10 am to 4 pm, except on holidays.
 Visitors should call (772) 589-2147 to confirm hours, as the museum is volunteer-staffed.

-Free parking is available, though spaces are limited.
-The museum features a gift shop and an observation deck overlooking the Atlantic Ocean.
+The museum has a gift shop and an observation deck overlooking the Atlantic Ocean.
 Visitors are advised to watch the informative film first and allow about an hour to explore the exhibits.

 INTERESTING FACTS